 Processed foods are lining the shelves of our grocery stores.
 They are in restaurants, schools, fast food chains and most likely in your own home.
 The day I first learned about the dangers of processed foods is a day I don’t really recall.
 I just remember standing in my kitchen one night, at midnight, and chucking canned goods out of my cupboards.
 I felt fearful and freaked out.
 One thing I have learned is that doing anything out of fear is never the best method.
 It winds up causing great amounts of stress and can easily spread that stress to those around us.
-In my case, my family.
-They woke up with cupboards that were bare and me telling them everything they ever loved was toxic and disgusting.
-Really fun way to wake up, right?
+So how do you cut processed foods without the midnight freak out?
+Check out these 5 must-see tips to help you ease into a cleaner way of eating.

 Starting off, it’s of course important to know why you’re cutting processed foods in the first place.
 I could write an entire post about this, for now, let me share this great article by Authority Nutrition with you.